Clinical-Genomics/cg/CONTRIBUTING.md

 #### Transfer

-Some information will always exist across multiple database and requires some continous syncing to keep up-to-date.
-This is the case for information primarily entered through LIMS.
-To automatically fill-in the date of sample reception for all samples that are waiting in the queue:
+##### Lims

+Includes: `status`, `lims`

+Some info if primarily stored in LIMS and needs to be syncronized over to `status`.
+This is the case for both the date when a samples was received and when it was finally delivered.
+This interface is intended to run continuously as part of a crontab job.

 ```bash
 cg transfer lims --status received